 - Bring The Snow Inside: Who says snow has to stay outside?
 Kids love sensory bins and snow is the perfect medium!
 You can pack up some snow in a clear container and bring it inside to continue the fun.
 You can add some color to your snow, make snow cones, bring winter animals into the bin, or grab trucks that can dig in the snow.
 Your little one will love this task and clean-up will be a breeze for you!

 - Get Crafty: You can make wintry crafts with your little one using as few as two materials.
 Luckily the winter aesthetic is as easy as cotton balls and glue!
 Whether you make snowballs, a snowman, an igloo, or a polar bear, your craft will be equal parts adorable and simple.

 3-4 Year Old Tasks:

-- Talk About Your Snowman: Every winter you make a snowman, but do you ever talk about him?
-Try expanding this activity by asking your little one why he needs eyes or a nose?
-What does his scarf do?
+- Talk About Your Snowman: Every winter you make a snowman, but do you ever talk about them?
+Try expanding this activity by asking your little one why they needs eyes or a nose?
+What does the scarf do?
 Are all three snowballs the same size?
 Building a snowman can be an incredibly speechy activity if you take a few more minutes to chat.